 Natural gas has a number of advantages that will make it a competitive source of energy in the future.
-Apart from plentiful supplies, which will help to keep gas prices competitive, it is the fossil fuel least affected by policies to curb greenhouse gas emissions because it is the lowest carbon-intensive fossil fuel.
+Apart from abundant supplies, which will help to keep gas prices competitive, it is the fossil fuel least affected by regulatory policies aimed to curb greenhouse gas emissions because it is the lowest carbon-intensive fossil fuel.
 In recent years, consumption of natural gas has risen steadily due to global economic growth and increasing energy demand, consumers' desires to diversify energy sources, market deregulation, competitive pricing and recognition that natural gas is a cleaner energy source as compared to coal and oil.
 Carbon dioxide emissions and other pollutants from gas are half the level produced from coal when used in power generation.

-Natural gas is used principally in power generation (electricity) and for heating.
-It is an abundant energy source, with worldwide reserves estimated at 186 trillion cubic metres, which is enough for 55 years of supply at current rates of consumption.
-Over the past decade, global LNG demand has risen over 2.6% per annum, with growth of over 6% per annum in the Middle East, Africa and Asia-Pacific.
+Natural gas is primarily used in power generation (electricity) and for heating.
+Worldwide reserves are estimated at 187 trillion cbm, which is enough for 55 years of supply at current rates of consumption.
+Over the past decade, global LNG demand has risen over 2.3% per annum, with growth of over 6% per annum in the Middle East and Asia-Pacific followed by Africa at 4%.

-In the last decade a large part of the growth in natural gas consumption has been accounted for by countries, in Asia and the Middle East, where gas consumption more than doubled between 2003 and 2013.
+As such, in the last decade a large part of the growth in natural gas consumption has been accounted for by countries in Asia and the Middle East, where gas consumption almost doubled between 2005 and 2015.

-World Natural Gas Consumption: 1970-2013 (Million Tons Oil Equivalent)
+World Natural Gas Consumption: 1970-2015 (Million Tons Oil Equivalent)

-Source: Industry sources, Drewry
+(1) Provisional Source: Industry sources, Drewry

-The IEA has reported that global reserves of natural gas are large enough to accommodate rapid expansion of gas demand for several decades.
-Gas reserves and production are widely geographically spread and the geographical disparity between areas of production and areas of consumption has been the principal stimulus of international trade in gas.
+The IEA has stated that global reserves of natural gas are large enough to accommodate rapid expansion of gas demand for several decades.
+Gas reserves and production are widely spread across the globe but the geographical disparity between areas of production and areas of consumption has been the principal stimulus of international trade in gas.

-World Natural Gas Production: 1970-2013
+World Natural Gas Production: 1970-2015